 Medina County, TX Traffic Tickets

-Hire a Medina County Traffic Ticket Attorney
+Hire a Medina County Traffic Attorney

-With the Medina County traffic ticket attorneys of Todd E. Tkach, P.C. on your side, your worries are over.
-We’ll immediately sent a notice of representation to the court, enter a plea of not guilty on your behalf and set your traffic ticket or speeding ticket case for a court hearing.
+With the traffic attorneys of Todd E. Tkach, P.C. on your side, your worries are over.
+We’ll immediately send a notice of representation to the court, enter a plea of not guilty on your behalf and set your traffic ticket or speeding ticket case for a court hearing.
 We’ll then promptly notify you of your court date and clearly discuss with you the entire procedure we’ll take to pursue a dismissal of your traffic ticket case or a negotiated plea agreement in your favor.
-Of course, a traffic ticket attorney with our office will be with you on the date of your court hearing to fight for a dismissal of the charges against you.
+Of course, a Medina County traffic attorney with our office will be with you on the date of your court hearing to fight for a dismissal of the charges against you.
 If your speeding or traffic ticket is not dismissed, we’ll aggressively negotiate for a favorable plea agreement with the prosecutor or take your case to trial.

 Why Are Some Cases in Justice of the Peace (JP) Courts in Medina County?